siddhantkhandelwal/ML_SIG/thought-process.md

 * Installed Octave.
 * Have to decide upon how will I be going ahed with the course assignments.
   * Went ahead with Python.
 Found a repository with python based assignments replica from the Andrew NG course.
 See [important-sources.md](https://github.com/siddhantkhandelwal/ML_SIG/blob/master/important-sources.md)
-* Doing first assignment in Python!
+* Doing assignments in Python!
+(See [README.md](https://github.com/siddhantkhandelwal/ML_SIG/blob/master/README.md) for links to solutions)